Gracefield GAA

 Gracefield GAA (Pairc de Grás) is a Gaelic football and ladies' Gaelic football club in Gracefield, County Offaly, Ireland.
 Their most notable period was in 1970, when they won the Leinster Senior Club Football Championship.

+Martin Murphy from the club was an Offaly selector under Liam Kearns and succeeded Kearns as Offaly senior manager when Kearns died unexpectedly during the 2023 National League campaign.